Dead Containment Accessibility Report

 When played with a mouse you can remap multiple buttons and use the mouse wheel to select weapons.
 This allows you to play the game with motion input via the gun sensors.

 Collectables spin and glow in the dark for extra visibility.

 The game does include some infrequent flashing and there is a notification of this at the start.

 The game provides spatial audio to depict which side zombies are approaching from.

-We haven’t documented any accessibility features for Difficulty in Dead Containment which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Dead Containment which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Dead Containment, and offer accessibility features for Difficulty:

 We've documented 2 accessibility features for Getting Started in Dead Containment which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance Getting Starting

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.